1. Introduction

 Import

-2. By merging: When importing, if an asset of the same name exists, then it will be replaced.
+2. By merging: When importing, if an asset of the same name exists, it will be replaced.
 In this case, only the associated risk model will be modified.

 Only global assets can be imported by merging.

-3. Import from MONARC library: This option is not available in the case of a Stand alone version of MONARC (see Import from the MONARC library).
+3. Import from MONARC Library: This option is not available in the case of a Stand-alone version of MONARC (see [Import from the MONARC library]).

 The import of an uncontrolled asset can be destructive for the current analysis.
-It is strongly advised to create a Snapshot before importing, or to use an empty Sandbox analysis.
+It is strongly advised to create a Snapshot before importing or to use an empty Sandbox analysis.

 Importing an asset from a file